Table of Contents

 This type of hoarder has great organizational skills, and they properly store the data.
 They are completely different from disengaged hoarders.

-If they store the data, they organize that properly so that it won’t look like a mess.
+If they store the data, they organize it properly so that it won’t look like a mess.

 They are also known as “hoarders by instruction” because they are more specific to workplaces.

-Complaint hoarders are those who might hold the data because they are ordered to do so.
-They are less emotionally attached to the data and more likely to delete it when they think the data is no longer of use.
+Compliant hoarders are those who might hold the data because they are ordered to do so.
+They are less emotionally attached to the data and more likely to delete it when they think the data is no longer in use.